Figma vs Canva Comparison: Features, Use Cases, Pricing

 • Wide range of templates for quick designs, including social media posts, flyers, and logos.

-• Basic photo editing and design customization with filters, effects, and elements.
+• Basic photo editing and design customization stock graphic assets, icons and various free fonts.

 • Tools to create text documents, whiteboards, presentations, and website designs.